A from-scratch web framework in Odin

 Bifrost, the bridge

 The request/response object.
-Path params, response headers, and the text / json helpers a handler calls.
+Path/query params, response headers, cookies, and the text / json helpers a handler calls.
 Named so it never shadows Odin's context. bifrost.odin

 Runes, the middleware

 Each rune wraps the rest of the pipeline, onion-style.
-With no closures in Odin, the remaining chain is threaded through the Bifrost itself. middleware.odin
+With no closures in Odin, the remaining chain is threaded through the Bifrost itself. logger, cors, csrf. middleware.odin

 Mímir, the well

 The ORM.
-Your db:-tagged structs are a shape; Mímir remembers them as rows and migrates them at startup. mimir.odin · postgres.odin
+Your db:-tagged structs are a shape; Mímir remembers them as rows and migrates them at startup — over a from-scratch Postgres wire client with SCRAM auth. mimir.odin · postgres.odin

 Loom, the templates